libhal/conan-hal-command/README.md

 # conan-hal-command

-Conan custom command providing libhal development tools for embedded systems
+Conan custom command providing libhal development tools for embedded systems.

+More to come...